DKFZ-ODCF/nf-bam2fastq/README.md

     --sortFastqs=false
 ```

 For each BAM file in the comma-separated `--input` parameter, one directory with FASTQs is created in the `outputDir`.
 With the `local` profile the processing jobs will be executed locally.
 The `conda` profile will let Nextflow create a Conda environment from the `task-environment.yml` file.
-By default the conda environment will be created in the execution directory (see [nextflow.config](https://github.com/DKFZ-ODCF/nf-bam2fastq/blob/master/nextflow.config)).
+By default, the conda environment will be created in the source directory of the workflow (see [nextflow.config](https://github.com/DKFZ-ODCF/nf-bam2fastq/blob/master/nextflow.config)).

 ## Remarks